lurldgbodex/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

+# 0-memset.c
-0-memset writes a function that fills memory with a constant byte
+write a function that fills the memory with a constant byte